epinio/docs/src/explanations/detailed-push-process.md

 myapplication.my_epinio_system_domain.com
 ```

 You can get the route of your application with `epinio apps list` or `epinio apps show myapplication`.
-You can also use arbitrary route for you application by specifying `--route` either on the `epinio push` command or later with `epinio app update`.
-You just have to make sure that the domain you use points to the Traefik Ingress controller IP of epinio (that is the same IP address your system-domain points to).
+By specifying one or more `--route` options, either with the `epinio push` command or later with `epinio app update`, it is possible to set and use arbitrary custom routes for the application . __Make sure__ that these custom domains point to the Traefik Ingress controller IP of epinio (that is the same IP address your system-domain points to).

 ## Additional Things